imanoleguskiza/resume-site/pages/01.resume/_right/experience/timeline.md

 date: 13:34 06/21/2014

 timeline:
+  - date: From 2018 to present
+    topic: Drupal Consultant
+    location: Freelance.
+London.
-  - date: From 2015 to present
+  - date: From 2015 to 2018
     topic: Drupal Consultant at the European Commission.
     location: Everis Belgium.
 Brussels.
   - date: From 2014 to 2015